Bunbury, Western Australia: Early colonial period

 The first registered sighting of Greater Bunbury was by French explorer Captain Louis de Freycinet from his ship the Casuarina in 1803.
 He named the area Port Leschenault after the expedition's botanist, Leschenault de La Tour.
 The bay on Greater Bunbury's western shores was named Geographe after another ship in the fleet.

 In 1829, Dr Alexander Collie and Lieutenant Preston explored the area of Bunbury on land.
 In 1830 Lieutenant Governor Sir James Stirling visited the area and a military post was subsequently established; it only lasted six months.
-The area was renamed Bunbury by the Governor in recognition of Lieutenant Henry William St Pierre Bunbury, who developed the very difficult inland route from Pinjarra to Bunbury.
+The area was renamed Bunbury by the Governor in recognition of Lt.
+Bunbury, who developed the very difficult inland route from Pinjarra to Bunbury.
 Bunbury's first settlers were John and Helen Scott, their sons Robert, William and John Jr, and step-son Daniel McGregor, who arrived in January 1838.
 Bunbury township was mentioned in the Government Gazette in 1839, but lots in the township were not surveyed until 1841.
 In March 1841 lots were declared open for selection.

 Intermittent bay whaling activity was conducted on the coast from the 1830s through to the 1850s.

 By 1842, Bunbury was home to 16 buildings including an inn.
 Thereafter, a growing port serviced the settlers and the subsequent local industries that developed.

 One of the major industries to open up to cement the importance of Bunbury as a port was the timber industry.
 Timber logs would be floated down the Collie River to be loaded aboard ships headed to the Northern Hemisphere or to South Africa where the hardwood timbers were used for railway sleepers.